 a.
 What Personal Data do we collect?

 The Personal Data we collect is the personal contact information that individuals provide to us, or that we obtain, as part of a candidate search on behalf of a client.
-The Personal Data collected can therefore belong to either Client or Candidate.
+The Personal Data collected can, therefore, belong to either Client or Candidate.
 Data collection relating to other individuals (such as employees or suppliers) will be covered in individual contracts and as such will not be covered at length in this Privacy Notice.
 This information is generally limited to contact details including name, email address, contact telephone number(s), job title, company, and contact history with the company.
 Any additional information we hold on an occasional basis may include telephone call notes, interview notes, curriculum vitae, remuneration, and location information.

 If you would like a more detailed description of the Personal Data that we collect in this way, please click here.

-Cripps Sears & Partners requires at least minimal contact data to be processed in order to carry out executive search assignments on behalf of our clients.
+Action for Burns & Children requires at least minimal contact data to be processed in order to carry out executive search assignments on behalf of our clients.
 If you do not want us to process any of your personal data, we will not be able to contact you or consider you for any executive search assignments.
 We only collect basic Personal Data about you, which does not include any Special Category of information such as racial or ethnic origin, political opinions, religious or other similar beliefs, trade union memberships, physical or mental health, sex life, or criminal record or proceedings.
 If we do seek to collect Sensitive Personal Data, we will ask for consent to process this Personal Data for the uses proposed at the time of asking, unless an alternative legal basis for Processing applies.
 If this information is provided unsolicited and it is not required for business operations, the Personal Data will be erased.

 b.
 Where and who the information we collect is from

 We collect Personal Data directly from communication with you or from third parties, such as Social Media platforms and industry contacts.
-The information we process belongs to either candidates, clients, or our suppliers.
+The information we process belongs either to candidates, clients, or our suppliers.